CristianSalerno/saas-template/README.md

 - React (Vite), for the frontend
 - NestJS, for the backend
 - Postgres (primary database)
-- Prisma ORM, which frees you to switch to any other relational database with a few minor changes in the code
+- Drizzle ORM, which frees you to switch to any other relational database with a few minor changes in the code
 - Redis (for caching, session storage and resume statistics)
 - Minio (for object storage: to store avatars, resume PDFs and previews)
 - Browserless (for headless chrome, to print PDFs and generate previews)